kaumovich/Wanderer/README.md

 The standard version with support for multiple switch types, as listed below.

 ### Kabarga CE (Civil Edition)
-This version adds hot-swap support for KS-27/33 and MX switches, making it more versatile and user-friendly.
+This version adds per switch RGB and hot-swap support for KS-27/33 and MX switches, making it more versatile and user-friendly.

 ---